 Increased patient satisfaction

 Ultimately, what truly matters is that the patient’s need is catered for.
-Putting the patient at the center and ensuring that practices align with the existing need will, in a lot of ways, increase patient satisfaction.
-A patient may feel that they have better support from their healthcare provider when patient-centered care practices are utilized.
+Putting the patient at the center and ensuring that practices align with the current market will increase patient satisfaction in many ways.
+Patients may feel they have better support from their healthcare provider when patient-centered care practices are utilized.
 Taking time to listen to the wants and expectations of patients helps in tailoring the treatment and care plan.
 This will also increase the level of satisfaction derived from the process.

 Improved workplace reputation

-The reputations of hospitals and other healthcare facilities are dependent on the increased satisfaction levels and treatment systems available.
+Hospitals and other healthcare facilities’ reputations depend on the increased satisfaction levels and treatment systems available.
 Using patient-centered care ensures that workers can build a better reputation for the workplace throughout the healthcare network.
 This happens when patients feel more compelled to give positive reviews about the high level of care received at the facility.
 They will also recommend the services to friends and family who require similar services.

 Improved employee morale